A Guide to the Main Business Structures in France

 There’s a simple business status available to those who just want to establish a small business in France which is called a Micro-Entreprise.
-It had previously been called auto-entrepreneur status, but it is now called micro-entrepreneur and is popular because the registration can be done online and the tax and accounting rules are simplified.
+It is also known as auto-entrepreneur status and is popular because the registration can be done online and the tax and accounting rules are simplified.
 (Although you have to be able to either read or speak French in order to do this, so make sure you understand everything before you fill in the forms as mistakes will delay the process and things can get a little complicated if your business is very unusual or crosses over into multiple business categories.)

 Related article: Business Brexit: How To Relocate Your Enterprise to France

-For MEs, there is no corporation tax to pay and if you don't earn enough to pay tax then tax is zero, but social charges still need to be paid no matter how much you earn.
+For MEs and auto-entrepreneurs, there is no corporation tax to pay and if you don't earn enough to pay tax then tax is zero, but social charges still need to be paid no matter how much you earn.
 The tax rate applied assumes a fixed rate of expenses depending on your activity type and an ME cannot charge or recoup VAT and cannot deduct expenses.

-So hopefully we’ve covered the main French business structures for you, but if you need any further help, just download our free detailed guide below on how to start your French company, or go to our page“opening your business in France” where you can also find details on opening a bank account, or finding an accountant.
-Alternatively you can email your questions to us through our contact page or call 0033 (0)1 53 57 49 10.
+So now we’ve covered the main French business structures for you, if you need any further help, just download our free detailed guide below on how to start your French company, or go to our page“opening your business in France” where you can also find details on opening a bank account, or finding an accountant.
+Alternatively you can email your questions to us through our contact page or call us on 0033 (0)1 53 57 49 10.